 Can I take legal action?
-A dog "unreasonably" annoying or disturbing the neighborhood can result in the owner being fined or sued.
-You can fight fines in local court or get an attorney to fight a lawsuit against you.
+A dog "unreasonably" annoying or disturbing the neighborhood can result in fines and lawsuits.
+You can fight fines in local court or get an attorney to defend you in a lawsuit.

-Many rentals will ask for a one-time pet fee before you are allowed to move your pet in.
-This is usually a security deposit in case your dog causes damage in the apartment.
-Rentals may also require "pet rent" to cover wear and tear of having your dog in the rental each month.
-Some apartments make exceptions for dogs that are just visiting for less than one to two weeks.
+Many rentals will ask for a one-time pet fee before your pet can move in.
+This is usually a security deposit in case your dog causes property damage in the apartment.
+Rentals may also require "pet rent" to cover the wear and tear of having your dog in the home.
+Some apartments make exceptions for dogs that visit for less than one to two weeks.

-If your pet is a service animal, you are generally exempt from pet deposits and pet rent.
+If your pet is a service animal, you are exempt from pet deposits and pet rent.

 Where to learn more: Check your apartment's rental policy.
 Pet security deposits are usually refundable at the end of the lease.